DNS · TXT

 TXT Record Lookup

-Look up TXT records for any domain.
-Instantly verify your SPF policies, DMARC rules, and domain ownership records.
+Look up the TXT records for any domain and instantly spot SPF policies, DMARC rules, and domain ownership verification records.

-Think of a TXT record as a digital sticky note attached to your website's domain name.
+Think of a TXT record as a digital sticky note attached to your domain name.

-While other DNS records tell the internet where to send web traffic or email, a TXT (Text) record is just there to hold information.
-Any outside computer or service can read this sticky note to verify information about your domain.
-This makes it the perfect tool for proving you own a website or setting up security rules.
+While other DNS records tell the internet where to send web traffic or email, a TXT (Text) record just holds information.
+Any outside computer or service can read it to verify something about your domain — which makes it perfect for proving you own a website or setting up email security rules.

-The modern internet relies heavily on TXT records for two main reasons.
+The modern internet relies on TXT records for two main jobs.

-To stop scammers from sending fake emails pretending to be you, major email providers require you to set up security rules.
+To stop scammers from sending fake emails pretending to be you, major email providers require security rules:

-Before a service like Google Workspace or Microsoft 365 lets you manage a domain, they need to know you actually own it.
+Before a service like Google Workspace or Microsoft 365 lets you manage a domain, they need to confirm you own it.

-They will give you a random code and ask you to put it in a TXT record.
-Because only the true owner has access to the DNS settings, this proves your identity safely.
+They give you a random code to add as a TXT record.
+Because only the real owner can edit DNS settings, this safely proves your identity.

 Trying to verify your domain?

-If you are trying to set up Google Workspace, Google Search Console, or Microsoft 365, you will need to add a specific TXT record to your DNS settings.
-The changes can take a few minutes to appear in our lookup tool above.
+Setting up Google Workspace, Search Console, or Microsoft 365 means adding a specific TXT record to your DNS settings.
+Changes can take a few minutes to appear in the lookup above.

 What is a TXT record?